-Give you table a fall harvest vibe with wheat…just keep those burning candles away!
+To give you table a fall harvest vibe, add some wheat…just keep those burning candles away!

 If you don’t want the wheat to block the people across the table, cut it down or use shorter pieces.
 Then again, if your Thanksgiving dinner turns into a discussion about politics, you may want to block the people across the table – ha!

 Though if you want a shorter centerpiece option…

 3 – DIY Thanksgiving Centerpiece to Match Your Table Decor:

 If you love the look of those long flower boxes, just make one of your own – with a cardboard box!
 Then use coordinating ribbon to match your table setting.
 For mine, I use double sided tape to attach my ribbon so I can change it out seasonally.
 To learn how I made the flower box, read my DIY Flower Box Centerpiece.
 (No need for a wooden box!)

 4 – Use Pumpkins for Your Thanksgiving Centerpiece:

 Simply, wrap some faux bittersweet around a white pumpkin and elevate it all on a cake plate.

 Then, surround it all with pine cones and other seasonal items.

 You could go real or faux for the pumpkins but there are some great artificial options available these days.
 Plus, you won’t have to worry about a rotting pumpkin on your table.
 How embarrassing would that be?